flexkube/libflexkube/README.md

 - [pkg/controlplane](pkg/controlplane) - allows to create and orchestrate Kubernetes static control plane containers
 - [pkg/apiloadbalancer](pkg/apiloadbalancer) - allows to create and orchestrate loadbalancer containers for Kubernetes API server

 Currently, the main strategy this library use is to talk to container runtime on remote hosts using SSH.
-However, as the library tries to separate data loading/saving from operational logic, other modes can be implemented easily in the future, for example:
+However, as the library tries to separate data processing from operational logic, other modes can be implemented easily in the future, for example:
 - Binary packed in Docker container, which runs and evaluates local config
 - Creating local configs per host to feed the binary mentioned above